Nazome-Tamaki/Nazome-Tamaki/README.md

 ### Hello, i'm Shark_aowu! 🐳

+:ocean:An atlantis below the waves is awaiting your arrival...
+:ocean:venture far enough beneath waves far enough through the sea and find us...
+:shark:the shark kingdom.

 - ✧ Pisces；`she / her`♡♡
 - ✧ At the edge of the world...♡♡
 - ✧ `Trisula` project development